Consignment Inventory Management: The Complete Guide

 1. Look for Mobile Data Tools

-Integrating ERP to the existing business models is necessary for mobile data collection capabilities and consignment inventory strategies.
+Integrating ERP into the existing business models is necessary for mobile data collection capabilities and consignment inventory strategies.
 Some mobile data tools like barcode scanners will collect real-time information on the inventory.

-Furthermore, automatically cataloging processes enables the business or retailer to move data to the ERP system.
+Furthermore, automatic cataloging processes enable the business or retailer to move data to the ERP system.
 The process will reduce any need for data entry.
 When data entry options are used, you might introduce room for errors and make it harder to track the inventory.

 2. Integrate ERP to the Framework